kkKaan/metu-ceng-THEs/CENG 334 - Operating Systems/the2/README.md

-# Multi-Threaded Matrix Operation Assignment
+# Multi-Threaded Matrix Operation

 This assignment focuses on developing multi-threaded applications and synchronization techniques using C or C++.
-You will be implementing two different matrix operations with multiple threads performing them on four matrices.
+There are two different matrix operations with multiple threads performing them on four matrices.
 The results will be printed after synchronization using mutexes, semaphores, and condition variables.

 ## Project Code Overview